redhead/diploma-thesis/Event Sourcing.md

 ### Domain event

 The core term in ES is a domain event, which was mentioned a few times already as just an event.
 A domain event is a fact about application state transition.
 In other words, it describes something that has happened to the system and resulted in some state change.
 In most cases, there are a number of different kinds of events in the system.
-Usually they are represented by simple objects with properties that store the data describing the particular event.
+Usually, they are represented by simple objects with properties that store the data describing the particular event.

 You can see an example of a domain event represented by a Java class in listing #l **listing needed**